zimmertr/Conky/README.md

 # Conky

+## Summary

 This is my Conky configuration file that I used for years to monitor my Linux desktop before I switched to I3WM and stopped using Conky.
+The monitor applet shows a lot of useful information pertaining to your system in an easy-to-read, color coded, and rapidly upated way.

+Core system metrics are displayed in the first section, The second section is devoted to a To Do list which is simply the results of a text file and $cat.
+The third section is devoted to displaying your top running processes.

 ![Alt text](https://raw.githubusercontent.com/zimmertr/Conky/master/screenshot.png "Screenshot of Conky.")

-This Conky configuration displays the following metrics:
+##Detailed breakdown of all Metrics:

-##System Information
+###System Information
 - CPU
     Usage in GHz
     Usage in percent